lupyuen/lupyuen.github.io/src/rust6.md

 _Will we know if the Rust Blinky App fails to execute correctly?_

 Every day through __GitHub Actions__: We're testing the Rust Blinky App on QEMU RISC-V Emulator.
+(Pic above)

 If Rust Blinky fails to execute (or produces the wrong output), GitHub Actions will notify us...

 - [__"Daily Test of Rust Blinky"__](https://lupyuen.github.io/articles/rust6#appendix-daily-test-of-rust-blinky)